Committee on the Present Danger: Third CPD (2004)

 In June 2004, The Hill reported that a third incarnation of CPD was being planned, to address the War on Terrorism.
 This incarnation of the committee was still active as of 2008.
 The head of the 2004 CPD, PR pro and former Reagan adviser Peter D. Hannaford, explained, "we saw a parallel" between the Soviet threat and the threat from terrorism.
 The message that CPD will convey through lobbying, media work and conferences is that the war on terror needs to be won, he said.

-Members of the 2004 CPD included Vice President for Policy Larry Haas, Senator Joseph I. Lieberman, former CIA director R. James Woolsey Jr., former National Security Advisor to President Reagan, Robert C. McFarlane, and Reagan administration official and 1976 Committee founder Max Kampelman.
-At the July 20, 2004 launching of the 2004 CPD, Lieberman and Senator Jon Kyl were identified as the honorary co-chairs.
+Members of the 2004 CPD included Vice President for Policy Larry Haas, Senator Joseph I. Lieberman, former CIA director R. James Woolsey Jr., former National Security Advisor to Ronald Reagan, Robert C. McFarlane, and Reagan administration official and 1976 Committee founder Max Kampelman.
+At the July 20, 2004, launching of the 2004 CPD, Lieberman and Senator Jon Kyl were identified as the honorary co-chairs.

 Fourth CPD (2019)

-The fourth CPD was established on March 25, 2019, branding itself "Committee on the Present Danger: China" (CPDC).
-Members include both China-focused specialists and others without specific experience related to the country, and are predominantly conservative.